 "Should never have used the word 'dictatorship,'" she wrote.
 "I got caught up in the heat of the moment, that is my fault. i don't know the answer and i won't pretend to. i care about the people who are losing their lives or battling this.. and also the medical staff who care for them. and it is hard knowing these local business owners and watching them struggle and having to lay off their employees, not knowing how they are gonna make it. so i'm sorry. i let my emotions get the best of me. i love michigan and the people here..don't get that twisted in this This place was my rock during my tough times.

 "and i wish there was an answer that pleased everyone but we know that is definitely not the case."

-Matthew Stafford Kids
+Matthew Stafford Children

-The brain tumor diagnosis and 12-hour brain surgery (for a tumor called acoustic neuroma) wasn’t going to stop the Staffords from having another kid.
+The brain tumor diagnosis and 12-hour brain surgery (for a tumor called acoustic neuroma) wasn't going to stop the Staffords from having another kid.
 No way.
-The twin girls were born in 2017, and Hunter was born in 2018, and announced they were expecting another kid in the summer of 2021.
+The twin girls were born in 2017, Hunter was born in 2018, and the couple announced they were expecting another kid in the summer of 2021.

-They were keeping the gender a secret, too.
+They kept the gender a secret, too.

 "Got to enjoy one of the most magical places with my husband and 3 of our kiddos.
 Not pictured: our middle baby girl, Huntie."

 "Baby stafford #4 due this summer (no worries, well before training camp)"